WICG/shared-storage/README.md

 // See https://github.com/WICG/turtledove/blob/main/FLEDGE.md for how to write an auction config. const auctionConfig = { ... };

-// Run a FLEDGE auction, setting the option to "resolveToConfig" to true. auctionConfig.resolveToConfig = true;
+// Run a Protected Audience auction, setting the option to "resolveToConfig" to true. auctionConfig.resolveToConfig = true;
 const fencedFrameConfig = await navigator.runAdAuction(auctionConfig);